hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 ### By Jeremy Ellis Twitter @Rocksetta Use at your own Risk!
 ### Note when looking at the markdown none of the javascript buttons appear, you must go to your Gitpages Demo Link!
-A few Javascript abilites do not work, such as hiding the code.
+A few Javascript abilities do not work, such as hiding the code.
 So all the Javascript not in buttons is below.